zhangvicto/Deep-Focus/README.md

 # Deep-Focus
-Stop you from being distracted and tells you to get back to work
+Stopping you from being distracted and tells you to get back to work

 How it works: